 A Health and Safety Risk Assessment Should Include 5 Steps

-The simplest definition of a Risk Assessment is that it is a careful examination of what, in the workplace, could cause harm to people, so that employers can weigh up whether they have taken enough precautions, or whether more should be done to prevent harm.
+The simplest definition of a Definition is that it is a careful examination of what, in the workplace, could cause harm to people, so that employers can weigh up whether they have taken enough precautions, or whether more should be done to prevent harm.

-A risk assessment is a crucial part for health and safety management and the main objective that it has is to determine the measures needed to comply with the Occupational Health and Safety Act, 85 of 1993, and all other regulations and legislation, to reduce the level of incidents and/or accidents.
+It forms a crucial part for OHS management and the main objective that it has is to determine the measures needed to comply with the Occupational Health and Safety Act 85 of 1993, and all other regulations and legislation, to reduce the level of incidents and/or accidents.

-There may be confusion as to when a risk assessment must be conducted, and employers may complicate the entire procedure by thinking that it is a complex and difficult procedure.
-A risk assessment can be conducted at any time, and it should be conducted before employees conduct a task, start work for the day, or do work that presents a significant risk of injury or ill-health.
+There may be confusion as to when an assessment must be conducted, and employers may complicate the entire risk assessment procedure by thinking that it is a complex and difficult procedure.
+It can be conducted at any time, and it should be conducted before employees conduct a task, start work for the day, or do work that presents a significant chance of injury or ill health.

-Employers are legally allowed to appoint a competent person to conduct a risk assessment on their behalf.
-However, the competent person must possess the right qualification to do so in addition to the necessary skills, training, knowledge, and experience, for instance a Health and Safety Manager or officer.
+Employers are legally allowed to appoint a competent person to conduct it on their behalf.
+However, the competent person must possess the right qualification to do so in addition to the necessary skills, training, knowledge, and experience, for instance, an OHS Manager or officer.

 How is a risk assessment carried out?

-There are no fixed rules on how a risk assessment must be carried out, and the process may differ from one industry and business, to the next.
+There are no fixed rules on how it must be carried out, and the process may differ from one industry and business, to the next.
 However, there are a few general steps or principles that can provide guidance.

 - Step 2 – Identify who may be harmed and how.

-- Step 3 – Evaluate the risks and determine the control measures.
+- Step 3 – Evaluate the risks and determine the risk control measures.